vladislavpyatnitskiy/vladislavpyatnitskiy/README.md

 ### Hello everyone,

-Here you can see my personal workings and findings on R programming that are useful in finance 🏦 My programming philosophy is to make precise and optimal script which is easy to apply ⚙️ I am currently developing scripts for time series analysis, derivative pricing and portfolio sections 💹
+Here you can see my personal workings and findings on R programming that are useful in finance 🏦 \n My programming philosophy is to make precise and optimal script which is easy to apply ⚙️ \n I am currently developing scripts for time series analysis, derivative pricing and portfolio sections 💹

 <!--